-The best Chase credit card for students is the new Chase Freedom Student Card, which launched in June 2019.
-The Chase Freedom Student Credit Card has a $0 annual fee and gives 1% cash back on all purchases.
-It has some nice rewards bonuses, too, starting with 5,000 bonus points (worth $50 as a statement credit) simply for making a single purchase within three months of opening an account.
+The best Chase credit card for students is the Chase Freedom® Student credit card.
+This card gives 1% cash back on all purchases and has a $0 annual fee.
+Also, you earn $50 after your first purchase made in the first 3 months.
 Plus, keeping your account in good standing by paying your monthly bills on time is good for a $20 bonus each year for up to five years.

 Those rewards rates and fees are pretty good, though not quite on par with the best student credit cards on the market right now.

 One of the best Visa credit cards for students is the Bank of America® Unlimited Cash Rewards credit card for Students because it gives 1.5% cash back on all purchases, offers an initial bonus of $200 after spending $1,000 in the first 90 days.
 This card also has a $0 annual fee.
 This Visa student credit card even offers an introductory APR of 0% for 18 months.

 Fortunately, there are a lot of good options to consider.
 Despite having little credit experience, college students can expect better-than-average rates, fees, and rewards because they have high earning potential and many years of financial needs ahead of them.
 Banks want to get in early, in other words.
 And you can take advantage of that by getting a great student credit card and saving lots of money.… read full answer

 The best Chase unsecured credit card is Chase Freedom Unlimited®.
 It's a great all-rounder that offers extensive cash back rewards coupled with an attractive financing offer and a $0 annual fee.